A proof of the Geroch-Horowitz-Penrose formulation of the strong cosmic censor conjecture motivated by computability theory: Malament--Hogarth space-times

 \begin{remark}\rm 1.
 If $(M,g)$ is a (generalized) Malament--Hogarth space-time then there exists a future-directed timelike curve $\gamma_O :[a,b]\rightarrow M$ joining $p\in J^-(q)$ with $q$ satisfying $\Vert\gamma_O\Vert<+\infty$.
 The point $p\in M$ can be chosen to lie in the causal future of the past endpoint of $\gamma_C$.

-2. Moreover the reason we require fundamental matter fields obeying the dominant energy condition, geodesically complete initial surfaces etc., is that we want to exclude the very artificial examples of Malament--Hogarth space-times.
+2. Moreover the reason we require fundamental matter fields obeying the dominant energy condition, geodesically complete initial surfaces, extensions to be maximal etc., is that we want to exclude the very artificial examples of Malament--Hogarth space-times.

 3. It follows from Theorem \ref{GHP'} here that all non-globally hyperbolic space-times are generalized Malament--Hogarth ones.
 But a sufficiently nice non-globally hyperbolic space-time is in fact {\it conformally equivalent} to a Malament--Hogarth-like space-time which is however probably not the solution of the Einstein's equation with a physically relevant matter content; indeed, any so-called distinguishable space-time can be conformally rescaled to be timelike and null geodesically complete (cf. \cite[Theorem 6.5]{bee-ehr-eas}). \end{remark}